 Alerts.
 On the Alert Center page, choose . -

-In the list of action policies, find the
+In the action policy list, find the

-sls.app.logtail.builtinAction Policy, and click Modify in the Actions column. -
+sls.app.logtail.builtinaction policy and click Modify in the Actions column. -

 -